 Before taking pimavanserin,

-- tell your doctor and pharmacist if you are allergic to pimavanserin, any other medications, or any of the ingredients in pimavanserin tablets.
+- tell your doctor and pharmacist if you are allergic to pimavanserin, any other medications, or any of the ingredients in pimavanserin tablets and capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you or anyone in your family has or has ever had QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death); an irregular heartbeat; low levels of potassium or magnesium in your blood; or kidney disease.
+- tell your doctor if you or anyone in your family has or has ever had QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death); a slow or irregular heartbeat; low levels of potassium or magnesium in your blood; or kidney disease.